d-rideout/MeleeWizard/doc/manual.md

 The code defaults to character-based initiative, rather than player-based or side-based, as it suggests in the rules.
 This will be substantially more complicated, but also substantially more realistic?
-Try to err on the side of hitting 'm' unless there is some substantial reason not to, to make the movement phase a little less complicated.
+Try to err on the side of hitting '0' unless there is some substantial reason not to, to make the movement phase a little less complicated.
-If it is too complicated for you, change the `$initiative` setting at the top of `mewcosq` to `p` for party-based or `l` for pLayer-based initiative.
+If it is too complicated, change the `$initiative` setting at the top of `mewcosq` to `p` for party-based or `l` for pLayer-based initiative.

 ## Commands
 Command|Description